 In Tasmania, annual registration fees are for the calendar year, regardless of when you apply for registration.
 For example, if you pay for one year of registration commencing in 2022, your registration will expire on 31 December 2022 whether you applied in February or October.

 Applications for registration open in TRB Online from 1 September each year.
-Please take care selecting when you want your registration to commence, as you can choose the current year or the next calendar year.
+Please choose carefully when selecting which year you want your registration to start, as you can choose the current year or the following calendar year.
 ‘Start year’ is the first question on the application.

 Applications incur an application fee of $56 and an annual registration fee of $105.
-You can pay for one year or up to five years at a time.
+You can pay for one year at a time or up to five years in advance.

 - 1 year = $161 (application fee + 1 x annual registration fee)

 - 2 years = $266 (application fee + 2 x annual registration fee)

 - 3 years = $371 (application fee + 3 x annual registration fee)

 - 4 years = $476 (application fee + 4 x annual registration fee)